TobiasBenjaminYoungCGI/BookMarkManager/README.md

 SQL instructions:
 .
 Connect to psql
 .
-Create the database using the psql command CREATE DATABASE bookmark_manager;
+Create the database using the psql command CREATE DATABASE BookMarks;
 .
+Connect to the database using the pqsl command \c BookMarks;
+.
+Run the query we have saved in the file 01_create_bookmarks_table.sql

+SQL instructions for test database:
+.
+Connect to psql
+.
+Create the database using the psql command CREATE DATABASE bookmarks_manager_test;
-Connect to the database using the pqsl command \c bookmark_manager;
+.
+Connect to the database using the pqsl command \c bookmark_manager_test;
 .
 Run the query we have saved in the file 01_create_bookmarks_table.sql

 Toby and Adams Fun User Stories: